-Two sampling sites were selected in French Guiana: (1) Counami, along the Counami forestry road (N5.41430°, W53.17547°, geodesic system WGS84); and (2) Sparouine, along the national road 5 (RN5) that connects the municipalities of St-Laurent-du-Maroni and Apatou near Sparouine Municipality (N5.27566°, W54.20048°).
-It is difficult to find locations with both FS and WS populated by C. obtusa stands, so we had to incorporate a potential site effect.
-The warm and wet tropical climate of French Guiana is highly seasonal due to the north-south movement of the Inter-Tropical Convergence Zone.
-Annual rainfall is 3,041 mm year-1 and annual mean air temperature is 25.7 °C at Paracou experimental station situated nearly at 30 km and 150 km to the east of Counami and Sparouine sites respectively.
+Two sampling sites were selected in French Guiana: (1) Counami, along the Counami forestry road (N5.41430°, W53.17547°, geodesic system WGS84); and (2) Sparouine, along the national road 5 (N5.27566°, W54.20048°).
+The warm and wet tropical climate of French Guiana is seasonal due to the north-south movement of the Inter-Tropical Convergence Zone.
+Annual rainfall is 3,041 mm year-1 and annual mean air temperature is 25.7 °C at Paracou experimental station (Gourlet-Fleury et al. 2004) situated nearly at 30 km and 150 km to the east of Counami and Sparouine sites respectively.
 There is one long dry season lasting from mid-August to mid-November, during which rainfall is < 100 mm month-1.
-The two studied sites (Counami and Sparouine) are characterized by rainfall differences (Fig. S2).
+The two studied sites (Counami and Sparouine) are characterised by rainfall differences (Fig. S2).
 Counami shows higher levels of rainfall and higher contrasts between the long rainy and the long dry seasons.
 For each of the two sites, two micro-localities are identified corresponding to two soil types: ferralitic soils (FS) and white-sand soils (WS).
 Local sites were chosen to be well drained and on upper slopes.
-Each micro-locality supports individuals of C. obtusa.

 Plant material, study conception, and sampling

-Individuals have grown in clearings and form a secondary forest where they are the dominant species together with C. sciadophylla.
+Individuals had grown in clearings and formed a secondary forest where they are the dominant species together with C. sciadophylla.
 A total of 70 trees were selected in September and December 2014 respectively for Counami and Sparouine sites: 32 in Counami and 38 in Sparouine.
 Soil samples were taken at the same time for pedological analysis.
-On the Counami site, where individuals are widely spaced, a soil sample was taken at the base of each individual tree.
+On the Counami site, where individuals are widely spaced, a soil sample was taken at the basis of each individual tree.
 On the Sparouine site, where individuals where clustered, 9 soil samples were taken, as each soil sample was representative of 4-6 individuals located no further than 30m from the soil sample spot.
-We acknowledge that the link between an individual and the associated soil sample remains approximate as root system of C. obtusa can colonize a zone of 15 m around the tree (Atger & Edelin, 1994).

-As C. obtusa is dioecious, only pistillate trees were felled to avoid potential sex-related variability in the measured functional traits.
+As C. obtusa is dioecious, only pistillate (i.e. female) trees were felled to avoid potential sex-related variability in the measured functional traits.
 Trees were not felled according to the same scheme in the two sites.
-Trees were preselected to have as close as possible comparable diameters at breast height (DBH), and age was estimated with binoculars according to the method described by .
-By counting the number of internodes we were able to estimate the age of trees as each internode is produced in 10 days .
-In Sparouine, all individuals correspond to a single colonisation pulse: all individuals have similar age (7-10 years), with DBH of 11.94 to 25.70 cm, and heights of 13.85 to 23.20 m (Fig. S3).
+Trees were preselected to have as close as possible comparable diameters at breast height (DBH), and age was estimated with binoculars according to the method described by (Zalamea et al. 2012).
+By counting the number of internodes we were able to estimate the age of trees as each internode is produced in 10 days (Heuret et al. 2002; Zalamea et al. 2012).
+In Sparouine, all individuals correspond to a single colonisation pulse on both soil types: all individuals have similar age (7-10 years), with DBH of 11.94 to 25.70 cm, and heights of 13.85 to 23.20 m (Fig. S3).
 Both soil types were represented by 19 individuals and all individuals were felled and measured between the 14th and the 19th of September 2015.
-Thus, season-, size-, and age-related effects on traits are controlled for soil and individual comparisons.
+Thus, season-, size-, and age-related effects on functional traits are controlled for soil and individual comparisons.